 I really enjoyed doing this tapas tour with Gids In Barcelona since he took us to a number of local tapas bars away from the tourist crowds, to experience and taste real Spanish tapas.

-If you’re looking for more Barcelona travel advice, check out this guide to the best brunch places in Barcelona, this guide to what NOT to do in Barcelona, this guide on where to stay in Barcelona and this guide to the top sightseeing places in Barcelona.
+If you’re looking for more Barcelona travel advice, check out these guides to he best brunch places in Barcelona, what NOT to do in Barcelona, where to stay in Barcelona and finally, the top sightseeing places in Barcelona.